 Here at Abbey Hill College we have been running the Duke of Edinburgh Award Scheme for many years, which is quite simply the world’s leading youth achievement award!
 Millions of young people aged 14-24 have the opportunity to achieve the awards throughout the world.

-Our young people (over 35 learners in 2019) complete physical, voluntary, skills, expedition and residential units to complete the award and achieve a level of independence that challenges, excites and develops them.
+Our students complete physical, voluntary, skills, expedition and residential units to complete the award and achieve a level of independence that challenges, excites and develops them.

 There are three levels – Bronze, Silver and Gold and learners have progressively harder challenges to move through the awards.
 Some examples of activities our learners do are below;